murdoaird/murdoaird.github.io/README.md

 # murdoaird.github.io
 This is the personal site of Murdo Aird (https://twitter.com/MurdoAird).
+It is hosted at http://murdoaird.github.io/